Training village health workers and councils ensures the success of community-based public health programs.

 Effective Health Councils & Plans

 To identify the most urgent health needs in each village, Healthy Village Workshops were created in 2005.
-Village chiefs form Village Health Councils and the Alliance facilitates planning sessions to help villagers identify their goals for a healthier village.
+Village chiefs form Village Health Councils and we facilitate planning sessions to help villagers identify their goals for a healthier village.
 The Healthy Village Workshop is a three phase process with villages completing one phase a year.
 Since these health plans began, incidences of malaria and diarrhea have decreased by significant amounts.
-Village cleanliness has improved and families are taught the importance of clean water solutions, vaccinations and proper sanitation.
+Village cleanliness has improved and families are taught the importance of clean water solutions, nutrition, vaccinations and proper sanitation.